Professor Paul Martin

 Physics can be thought of an attempt to understand, and make use of, the physical world.
 Part of the process of understanding any system is to make models of it.
 Such models can range from scaled-down versions, to mathematical simulations.
 My research is concerned with making useful mathematical models.

-We often find ourselves in the situation that a mathematical model of a physical system is still rather complicated, and benefits from modeling itself.
+We often find ourselves in the situation that a mathematical model of a physical system is still rather complicated, and benefits from modelling itself.
 Thus one aspect of my research is concerned with the representation theory of structures which in turn model phenomena in physics (typically in Statistical Mechanics).

-A wonderful feature of this modeling chain is that the non-abstract end system is amenable to other approaches, such as experiment and physical intuition.
+A wonderful feature of this modelling chain is that the non-abstract end system is amenable to other approaches, such as experiment and physical intuition.
 Thus not only does the representation theory inform the physics, but also the physics informs the representation theory.
 By pursuing this line, many exciting new pieces of mathematics have been discovered.